zebiba44/MUMScheduler-Team1/README.md

 An online Student/Course Registration system for MIU Computer Science department

-App Build with Spring Framework as Back-End.
+App Build with Spring Framework as Back-End and thymeleaf as Front-End.

 1 Getting Started